PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 **Coop Missions:**
 The answer is: In these particular cases, where two or more characters are supposed to be involved in a mission - which is the case in both the singleplayer and the multiplayer mode, the scenario has to be designed in such a way that the other characters are *needed* to solve the mission.
 There were missions supposed to be designed as such that one player alone cannot solve them.
 So a character cannot be finished here before another one is present and cooperates with him.

+> Alex Brüggemann: You control only one character, but NPCs may join for particular Quests.
+They can be helpful in solving Quests that are especially designed for multiplayer.
+(15.06.1998)

+> Mike Hoge: In GOTHIC people can play both against and with each other.
+Playing together will pay, for there will be some extra puzzles that require at least 2 players.
+(15.06.1998)

 And as far as time is concerned: It is totally true that in a "player-driven" game as I called it, it would be very difficult to make sure that the story progression of two characters is in synchronicity *enough* to enable them to experience events together.
 But in case of an actually "[story-driven](/lore/driven-by-story)" game as I described it, it is not much of a problem.
 As the progress here does not depend from the players but just from the point in time within the act.
 Since the story is taking place on a day by day basis and most events will occur not earlier or later just because of the actions of the player character(s), the time at which an event occurs or the moment at which two or more characters are meant to meet to play together or to help each other, is clearly defined in a particular time frame, which in practice results in something like "Day 5 at Dusk".
 Other than that: We are speaking of a local multiplayer, meant to be played by friends who want to experience the story together, as friends within the game.
 So being together at the desired time is obviously not a serious problem, as they will *want* to be together for these missions in question, while also being driven to be by the narrative.